INFO490/assignments/hw6/hw6.markdown

 #### Function: join_census()

-The *join_census()* function joins _myCensus_ and _moreCensus_ tables into a new table.
+The *join_census()* function joins _myCensus_ and _moreCensus_ tables into a new table named *myMoreCensus*.
 It is probably easiest to

-- Use the same command from Problem 1 as an argument to the `execute()` method.
+- Use the same command from Problem 1 as an argument to the *execute()* method.

 #### Function: insert_me()

-This function inserts a new row into the `myMoreCensus` table.
+This function inserts a new row into the *myMoreCensus* table.
 You should use the same values you used in Problem 1.

-- Use the same command from Problem 1 as an argument to the `execute()` method.
+- Use the same command from Problem 1 as an argument to the *execute()* method.

 #### Function: find_millionaires()

-The `find_millionaires()` function takes an `sqlite3.Connection` object as an argument and returns a `pandas.Dataframe` object.
+The *find_millionaires()* function takes an *sqlite3.Connection* object as an argument and returns a *pandas.DataFrame* object.

-- Use `pandas.read_sql()` method to issue the same query as in Problem 1.
+- Use *pandas.read_sql()* method to issue the same query as in Problem 1 and return the result as a *pandas.DataFrame* object.

 #### Function: main()

-The _main_ function will create a `sqlite3.Connection` object, call each of above functions in turn, and print out the result.
+The _main()_ function will create a *sqlite3.Connection* object, call each of above functions in turn, and print out the result.
 The final result should be

               id  age  hours_worked   income  favorite_number
     0   21504101   58            55   607000                1